Oak-Ridge-Ventures/upio-viral-moments-service-docs/docs/ViralMomentResponse.md

 }
 ```

-Use this contract to validate deserialisation on the Laravel side, populate analytics dashboards, or snapshot results in the dedicated documentation repository.
+Use this contract to validate deserialisation in external services, populate analytics dashboards, or snapshot results in the dedicated documentation repository.